Saint Francis Foundation

 Rally Family Visitation Services

-Rally Family Visitation Services of Saint Francis Memorial Hospital
+Rally Family Visitation Services of UCSF Health Saint Francis Hospital

 Rally provides supervised visitation and monitored exchange services for children who are separated from one of their parents.
-Launced by San Francisco Unified Family Court in 1991, Rally was adopted by Saint Francis Memorial Hospital in 1997.
-In 2024, Rally will be transitioning to UCSF, as UCSF has purchased Saint Francis Memorial Hospital.
+Launched by San Francisco Unified Family Court in 1991, Rally was adopted by Saint Francis Memorial Hospital in 1997.
+In 2024, Rally became a program of UCSF Health and Hyde (previously Saint Francis) Hospital.

 The Family Court refers families to Rally when there are threats or allegations of abuse or when family members need re-introduction.
-Rally's secure environment ensures a safe environment for children to experince health relationships with their parents.
+Rally's professional staff and secure environment ensure safety for children and the opportunity to experience healthy connections with both parents.

-Rally provides five kinds of services: Supervised Visitation--a noncustodial parent visit their child on site, usually for 1-2 hours in the presence of a staff member.
-Therapeutic Sessions--a supervised visit where the skills of a licensed professional are required.
-Facilited Supervised Visitation--a staff member provides support to the visiting parent in order to promote positive communication between parent and child when needed.
-Off-Site Visits--a supervised visit outside the center.
-Monitored Exchanges--the visiting parent picks up and returns the child at Rally for an unsupervised visit that may last hours or days.
+Rally provides five kinds of services: Supervised Visitation—a noncustodial parent visits their child on site, usually for 1 to 2 hours in the presence of staff.
+Therapeutic Session—a supervised visit where the skills of a licensed professional are also employed.
+Facilitated Supervised Visitation—staff provide support to the visiting parent in order to promote positive communication between parent and child when needed.
+Monitored Exchange—the visiting parent picks up and returns the child at Rally for an unsupervised visit that may last hours or days.
+Book End Vists—combine a Supervised Visit and Monitored Exchange—to observe noncustodial parent with children before and/or after an unsupervised visit.

 Verified